-Average Weather at Needles Airport California, United States
+Climate and Average Weather Year Round at Needles Airport California, United States

 At Needles Airport, the summers are sweltering, the winters are cool, and it is dry and mostly clear year round.
 Over the course of the year, the temperature typically varies from 44°F to 110°F and is rarely below 36°F or above 116°F.

-Based on the beach/pool score, the best times of year to visit Needles Airport for hot-weather activities are from mid May to early July and from late August to late September.
+Based on the beach/pool score, the best times of year to visit Needles Airport for hot-weather activities are from mid May to early July and from late August to early October.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.